 The financial statements of the City of Princeton, and its discretely presented component unit, the Princeton Water and Wastewater System have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-Proprietary funds and similar component units apply Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or after November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements, in which case, GASB prevails.

 The government's accounting and reporting framework and the more significant accounting principles and practices are discussed in subsequent sections of this note.
-The remainder of the notes are organized to provide explanations, including required disclosures, of the City's financial activities for the fiscal year ended Jun 30, 2012.
+The remainder of the notes are organized to provide explanations, including required disclosures, of the City's financial activities for the fiscal year ended June 30, 2013.